 The nature of your target demographic

-Younger users typically prefer explicit to implicit gamification as long as the quality of the gamified experience is up to their standards.
-On the other hand, older users gravitate towards implicit gamification.
+Younger users typically prefer explicit over implicit design as long as the quality of the gamified experience is up to their standards.
+On the other hand, older users gravitate towards implicit gamified design.

 Your type of industry